Spanish toothcarp: Distribution

-The Spanish toothcarp is characteristic of the Iberian peninsula, and extends from the Aigüamolls of Alt Empordà to Lake Adra in Almería.
+The Spanish toothcarp is characteristic of the Iberian Peninsula, and extends from the Aigüamolls of Alt Empordà to Lake Adra in Almería.
 In the last two decades, the Spanish toothcarp has suffered a severe decline, due in part to destruction of suitable habitats.
 Only a few dozen isolated populations are known.

-They have been found in the alluvial plain of the Segura River, the Chicamo River in Abanilla, the wetlands surrounding the Mar Menor and Valencian Community (more specifically in the Parque Natural de El Hondo, and in the Parque Natural de la Albufera with its springs), the Parque Natural del Delta del Ebro in Tarragona, and the Albufera de Adra and the Adra River.
+They have been found in the alluvial plain of the Segura River, the Chicamo River in Abanilla, the wetlands surrounding the Mar Menor and Valencian Community (more specifically in the Parc Natural el Fondo, and in the Parc Natural de l'Albufera with its springs), the Parque Natural del Delta del Ebro in Tarragona, and the Albufera de Adra and the Adra River.

 Divergence between populations

-Phylogenetic relationships and genetic divergence have been observed in Iberian populations of Aphanius iberus by using isozymes along with the complete genetic sequence of chromosome B. The results for nuclear genes were consistent with those for mitochondria, and demonstrated that the Atlantic and Mediterranean toothcarp populations derive from separate lineages.
+Phylogenetic relationships and genetic divergence have been observed in Iberian populations of Apricaphanius iberus by using isozymes along with the complete genetic sequence of chromosome B. The results for nuclear genes were consistent with those for mitochondria, and demonstrated that the Atlantic and Mediterranean toothcarp populations derive from separate lineages.
 The level of genetic divergence shows that they were isolated early and that gene flow has not occurred.
 The divergence between these two monophyletic clades is the same as that found between other species of pupfish.
 This discovery makes it necessary to separate the Atlantic and Mediterranean populations in order to protect their diversity and genetic identities.

 Molecular analysis, together with morphometric data, has taxonomic implications.
-In fact, the populations of the Atlantic basin are so different from those in Europe that they have been recognized as a separate species, Aphanius baeticus.
-The species name Aphanius iberus is limited to populations that live in the Mediterranean.
+In fact, the populations of the Atlantic basin are so different from those in Europe that they have been recognized as a separate species, Apricaphanius baeticus.
+The species name Apricaphanius iberus is limited to populations that live in the Mediterranean.